Wildcat cartridge: Development of a wildcat

 Often, wildcats are commercially sold rounds that have been modified in some way to alter the cartridge's performance.
 Barrels for the caliber are originally manufactured by gunsmiths specializing in barrel making.
 Generally, the same makers also offer reloading dies, tools to custom-load bullets into cases.
 Because changing the barrel of a gun to accommodate custom cartridges requires precision equipment, most wildcats are developed by or in association with custom barrel makers.
 Ammunition is handloaded, using modified parent cases and the gunsmith-provided wildcat dies.
 Generally, the supplier of the barrel or dies will also provide the buyer with basic reloading data, giving a variety of powders, charge weights, and bullet weights that can be used for developing loads.
 Handloaders use the data to develop a load by starting with minimum loads and carefully working up.

 Wildcat cases and cartridges can be found for sale, but only from small makers.
-Larger manufacturers usually do not produce wildcats because there is such a limited market for them and because there are no established CIP (Commission Internationale Permanente Pour L'Epreuve Des Armes A Feu Portatives - Permanent International Commission for the Proof of Small Arms) or SAAMI standards, which causes liability concerns.
+Larger manufacturers usually do not produce wildcats because there is such a limited market for them and because there are no established CIP or SAAMI standards, which causes liability concerns.